-PRINCE GEORGE, VA (WWBT) - The driver of a bus involved in a deadly crash on I-95 was arraigned in court on March 25 and will next appear in court in June.
+PRINCE GEORGE, VA (WWBT) - A grand jury will hear charges of involuntary manslaughter against the driver of a bus involved in a deadly crash on I-95.

 Yui Man Chow, 40, of Staten Island, NY, faces two counts of involuntary manslaughter after two people died in the incident on northbound I-95 near Crater Road.